-- education foundations (i.e. the history, philosophy and psychology of education) - teaching methods suitable for two teaching qualifications in Ontario (i.e. how to teach students in particular grades or subjects) - practice teaching a minimum of 80 days of practice teaching supervised by the program provider - other areas of education to support methodology coursework, such as classroom management, how to use research data and new technology, supporting students with special learning needs and those from diverse communities.
+- education foundations (i.e. the history, philosophy and psychology of education) - teaching methods - practice teaching a minimum of 80 days of practice teaching supervised by the program provider other areas of education to support methodology coursework, such as classroom management, how to use research data and new technology, supporting students with special learning needs and those from diverse communities.

-Your teacher education program must be academic, not employment-based and completed at the post-secondary level.
+Your teacher education program must be academic, not employment-based and completed at the postsecondary level.
 It must also lead to certification or authorization to teach in the jurisdiction where you completed the program.